-18. Table 18 - Transportation Disadvantaged Priorities- Federal Transit Administration Section 5317 New Freedom Program- recommendations developed by the Alachua County Transportation Disadvantaged Coordinating Board for Section 5317 grant funds are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
+18. Table 18 - Transportation Disadvantaged Priorities - Federal Transit Administration Section 5317 New Freedom Program - recommendations developed by the Alachua County Transportation Disadvantaged Coordinating Board for Section 5317 grant funds are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.

-Section 5317 projects funded in the Transportation Improvement Program are identified in Table 18 - Transit- Transportation Disadvantaged Program Projects.
+Section 5317 projects funded in the Transportation Improvement Program are identified in Table 18 - Transit - Transportation Disadvantaged Program Projects.

-19. Table 19 - Transportation Regional Incentive Program Priorities- recommendations based on the Year 2035 Livable Communities Reinvestment Plan Cost Feasible Plan priorities and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, the City of Gainesville, Alachua County and neighboring counties initiative to participate in the Transportation Regional Incentive Program, are forwarded the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Advisory Committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
+19. Table 19 - Transportation Regional Incentive Program Priorities- recommendations based on the Year 2035 Long Range Transportation Plan, the Livable Community Reinvestment Plan, Cost Feasible Plan priorities and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, the City of Gainesville, Alachua County and neighboring counties initiative to participate in the Transportation Regional Incentive Program, are forwarded the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.